mikegcoleman/fed-summit-hol/windows-101/README.md

 ## Prerequisite Task: Prepare your lab environment

 Start by ensuring you have the latest lab source code.
-RDP into one of your Azure VMs, open a PowerShell prompt from the taskbar shortcut, and clone the lab repo from GitHub:
+RDP into your Azure VM, open a PowerShell prompt from the taskbar shortcut, and clone the lab repo from GitHub:

 ```
 mkdir -p C:\scm\github\docker